Sam-Legodi/MeerKAT-correlator-upgrade-imaging-tests/README.md

 * Collects images from `reference.images` plus each test `images` (and any `extra.images_globs`).
 * Runs `scripts/pybdsf_srcfind.py --images ... [--isl ... --pix ... --freq-* ...]`.
+* if input images do not have frequency information in their headers, run this step for each set of images that have the same reference frequency and specify that frequency via `freq_mhz` under the `pybdsf` config section.
 * PyBDSF catalogues land near the images or wherever your script writes them (often under `data/processed/...`).

 Sanity check: